 EU leaders agree to reduce emissions after all-night talks

-French President Emmanuel Macron speaks during a media conference at the end of an EU summit in Brussels, Friday, Dec.
+European Council President Charles Michel, center, speaks during a media conference at an EU summit in Brussels, Friday, Dec.
 11, 2020.
-European Union leaders have reached a hard-fought deal to cut the bloc's greenhouse gas emissions by at least 55 percent by the end of the decade compared with 1990 levels.
-(Olivier Hoslet, Pool via AP)
+European Union leaders have reached a hard-fought deal to cut the bloc's greenhouse gas emissions by at least 55 percent by the end of the decade compared with 1990 levels, avoiding a hugely embarrassing deadlock ahead of a U.N. climate meeting this weekend.
+(Johanna Geron, Pool via AP)

 Samuel Petrequin, The Associated Press